lucidNTR/nodeftpd/README.md

 - `noWildcards`: _(default: false)_
     - If set to `true`, then `LIST` and `NLST` treat the characters `?` and `*` as literals instead of as wildcards.

-##### Command configuration

-- `allowedCommands`: _(default: undefined)_
-    - List of strings, the server will respond to only commands contained in this list, all other commands will result in a 502 unimplemented error.

 ##### Connectivity settings